Coloring ideas for Skunk

 Skunks are famous for their bold black-and-white coloring, but that doesn't mean you can’t get creative.
 Try coloring their fur with rich black or dark grey, and make the white stripes pop with bright whites or even silver.
 Their noses, eyes, and tiny paws can be darker shades like charcoal or brown.
 The background can be filled with forest greens, earthy browns, or even some fiery colors if your skunk is near a volcano like in the coloring pages!

-On the back of the page, why not try writing some fun facts about the Skunk, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Skunk, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Skunk?